 In response to the opioid epidemic, a major addiction crisis, the Southern Baptist Convention declared in a resolution that “all people, including those battling addiction, are made in the image of God (Genesis 1:27) and maintain an ongoing dignity,” and that “Christians are commanded to love their neighbors (Matthew 22:39), which includes those in our communities suffering from the harmful effects of opioid addiction.”
 For this reason, the Convention “encourage[s] churches to provide gospel ministry to those in their communities affected by opioid abuse.”

 As a result, Baptist churches around the world host faith-based support groups for people in recovery.
 These support groups involve prayer, Bible study, and Christian discipleship.
 For example, Steve Curington founded Reformers Unanimous at his Baptist church in 1996.
-Steve himself had recently almost lost his life to alcoholism and cocaine addiction.
+Steve himself almost lost his life to alcoholism and cocaine addiction.
 Today, there are over 2,000 Reformers Unanimous chapters in Baptist churches in dozens of countries.
 The program also has its own residential treatment center in Rockford, Illinois.

 Frequently Asked Questions

 The best way to overcome an addiction disorder is to receive treatment at a rehab center.
 In fact, people who undergo rehab are significantly more likely to achieve sobriety and stay sober long-term than people who attempt recovery without professional help.
 Fortunately, Baptists have many options for rehab programs that draw inspiration from Christian doctrine and practice.
 Throughout the United States and in other countries, many rehab centers offers Christian recovery programs.
 These programs involve prayer, Bible-focused relapse prevention training, church services, and fellowship with other Christians in recovery.
 Some rehab centers also follow Christian 12-step programs.